antihax/goesi/esi/docs/WalletApi.md

 > float32 GetCharactersCharacterIdWallet(ctx, characterId, optional)
 Get a character's wallet balance

-Returns a character's wallet_id and balance  ---  This route is cached for up to 120 seconds
+Returns a character's wallet balance  ---  This route is cached for up to 120 seconds

 ### Required Parameters